Dlynn2/Math-Learning/README.md

 Where 'test' is the name of the local DB you created (in our case, we called it 'test')
 Where 'root' is root
 Where 'newpassword' is whichever password you assigned when initializing the DB

+Remove the 'port' from the sequelize object
+Remove the 'dialectOptions' from the sequelize object
+*NOTE: Make sure you stash these changes before committing (or add db.js to a .gitignore) as the server relies on this file for its own DB*
 ### Voilà
 You should now be able to run a development server
 Run ```npm start```, first, in the **Ampd** directory